htcondor/htcondor/docs/man-pages/condor_config_val.rst

  **-mixedcase**
     (view option) Applied only when the configuration is read from files (the default), and not when applied to a specific daemon.
-Print variable names with the same letter case used in the variable’s definition.
+Print variable names with the same letter case used in the variable's definition.
  **-local-name **\ *<name>*
     (view option) Applied only when the configuration is read from files